lotte-detaeye/ft_irc/README.md

     You should see connection messages in the HexChat log window.
     You can now try commands such as /join, /nick, /privmsg, etc.

+  In the /docs folder some more extensive guides can be found to run you through the error and channel testing.

 ## Implemented Commands
 🔹 Connection & Registration